 About me

 My research centers on the political economy of climate finance, the incentives and constraints shaping decarbonization, and firms’ influence on policymaking.
-My dissertation, “The Politics of International Climate Finance,” asks: Why does climate finance remain stubbornly slow to generate mitigation and adaptation outcomes, even as donor commitments grow and global need becomes more urgent?
+My dissertation, “The Politics of International Climate Finance,” asked: Why does climate finance remain stubbornly slow to generate mitigation and adaptation outcomes, even as donor commitments grow and global need becomes more urgent?
 I show how uncertainty, institutional constraints, and political incentives obstruct the translation of commitments into action, illuminating the persistent gap between promises and delivery in climate finance.
 My broader research agenda bridges the study of firms, domestic politics, and international institutions to explain how climate cooperation unfolds.

 Prior to pursuing graduate studies, I worked as a strategy consultant at Camber Collective, a boutique social impact firm where I supported clients such as the Bill & Melinda Gates Foundation, William and Flora Hewlett Foundation, the World Bank, and the Center for Global Development.